Warehouser-dev/wryft-chat/README.md

-# Wryft - Discord Alternative.
+# Wryft - Discord Alternative built for fun.

 A privacy-focused chat platform built with React and Rust.